-- E1.
-Take forward the schemes for which LGF funding has been allocated. - E2.
-Consider how to improve the train services to London - E3.
-Work closely with KCC and other stakeholders to agree the Integrated Transport Strategy - E4.
-Work closely with KCC to consider ways to increase the speed and coverage of broadband across Maidstone, especially in rural areas.
+E1.
+Take forward the schemes for which Local Growth Fund grants have been allocated.

+E2.
+Develop and implement a campaign calling for faster train services to London

+E3.
+Work closely with KCC and other stakeholders to agree and deliver the Integrated Transport Strategy

+E4.
+Work closely with KCC to consider and implement ways to increase the speed, reliability and coverage of broadband across Maidstone, especially in rural areas.